ale-depi/urca/README.md

 ## Examples

-Importing URCA, multiple plaintext can be encrypted at once.
+Multiple plaintext can be encrypted at once.

 ```python
 >>> import numpy as np